No-ticket fan planning

 No-ticket fitBest citiesWhy it worksWatch out for

-Big-event atmosphereNew York/New Jersey, Mexico City, MiamiMajor fan energy, food, nightlife, and media attentionHigher hotel demand and crowding
+Big-event atmosphereNew York/New Jersey, Mexico City, MiamiMajor fan energy, Zocalo or Bayfront Park official-event anchors, food, nightlife, and media attentionHigher demand, crowd controls, and official event capacity limits

-Compact urban fan tripVancouver, Seattle, Toronto, Philadelphia, AtlantaDowntown access, bars, restaurants, public eventsOfficial fan routes and event capacity may change
+Compact urban fan tripVancouver, Seattle, Toronto, Philadelphia, Atlanta, San JoseDowntown access, bars, restaurants, public eventsOfficial fan routes, watch-party details, and event capacity may change

 Football culture tripMexico City, Guadalajara, MonterreyLocal football identity and city atmosphereTraffic, heat, and ticket safety checks